somerandomgamer-srg/Useful-Lua-Tools/help.md

     ```

 - `math.is_perfect_square(x)`
-  - Checks if a number has an integer square root
+  - Checks if `x` has a whole number square root
   - ```lua
       print(math.is_perfect_square(16)) --> true
       print(math.is_perfect_square(18)) --> false